bow-swift/nef/README.md

 ##

-- `--bow-branch <branch-name>`: Specify the branch of Bow that you want to use in the project.
+- `--bow-branch <branch name>`: Specify the branch of Bow that you want to use in the project.
 This option lets you test features of Bow that are still in development in a branch that has not been merged or released yet.
 Example:

 ```bash
 ➜ nef playground --name BranchBowProject --bow-branch master